Cacti/documentation/How-To-Create-Data-Input-Method.md

 ![Data Templates New](images/r-dt1.png)

 Fill in the **Data Templates Name** with a reasonable text.
 This name will be used to find this Template among others.
-Then, please fill in the **Data Source Name**.
+Then fill in the **Data Source Name**.
 This is the name given to the host-specific **Data Source**.
 The variable **|host_description|** is taken from the actual **Device**.
 This is to distinguish **Data Sources** for different devices.
 The **Data Input Method** is